mT5: A massively multilingual pre-trained text-to-text transformer: mC4 and mT5

 \section{mC4 and mT5}

 Our goal in this paper is to create a massively multilingual model that follows T5's recipe as closely as possible.
-Towards this end, we develop an extended version of the C4 pre-training dataset that covers $101$ languages and integrates changes into T5 to better suit this multilinguality.
+Towards this end, we develop an extended version of the C4 pre-training dataset that covers $101$ languages and introduce changes to T5 to better suit this multilinguality.